Make a Difference as a Marriage and Family Therapist (MFT)

 Graduates with a high rate of licensure and employment in a variety of settings

-As a three-credit course, it is expected that a minimum of six hours per week will be dedicated to the assignments for this class.
-Each student’s circumstances are different, but many students at USJ are working adults with families.
-The program offers many benefits to accommodate your schedule; however, it is important to weigh the decision to pursue graduate studies carefully.
-It may be helpful to discuss your circumstances with a departmental faculty member.
+The Carnegie rule is a broad understanding of how much outside-of-classroom study time is required to learn and succeed in a course.
+The national standard for a three-credit course is a minimum of six hours per week.
+Each student’s circumstances are different, and many graduate level students at USJ are working adults with families.
+Thus, the MFT Program offers many benefits to accommodate your schedule.
+However, it is important to carefully weigh the decision to pursue graduate studies.
+The MFT Program Director and faculty are always happy to discuss your circumstances as you weigh your decision.

 Graduates from the USJ Marriage & Family Therapy program hold a high employment rate postgraduation and obtain positions in a variety of settings.
 For more information about position openings and salary rates for MFTs in Connecticut, please visit the Connecticut Association for Marriage and Family Therapists’ website.